Meet the Critters

 Belle

 Miniature, also known as Mediterranean donkeys, originate from the islands of Sicily and Sardinia.
 They are naturally 36" tall or less at the withers whereas their full size cousins are up to 48" tall.
-They have both monocular and binocular vision and can move each ear independently as well.
 They have a dark "T" or Cross on their back and shoulders that according to legend is because it is the type of donkey that Christ rode into Jerusalem on Palm Sunday before the crucifixion and was blessed with the marking for the pivotal role it played.

 Toby

 Toby (2024) is our Miniature Highland steer.
 He loves scratches and follows people around the barnyard like a puppy dog.
 He is always ready for pictures and surely believes he is a superstar.
+His silliest quirk is that he prefers to never have to walk on pavement.

 The Highland is the oldest registered cattle breed.
 They originate from Scotland.
 Miniature ones range in size from approximately 36 - 42" tall.
 Both males and females have horns.
 Male horns are shorter and thicker, only curving upwards a small bit.
 Female horns are longer, thinner, and turn up more drastically.